bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Video): Responsive Design and Bootstrap Grid System Part 2</h4>

-We\'ll continue with the bootstrap grid exercise that we started out in the previous exercise.
+We&apos;ll continue with the bootstrap grid exercise that we started out in the previous exercise.

-We\'re going to do a few more things to our index.html page in order to improve its layout.
+We&apos;re going to do a few more things to our index.html page in order to improve its layout.

-We\'re going to use some custom CSS classes and add some color to our index.html page using custom CSS classes.
+We&apos;re going to use some custom CSS classes and add some color to our index.html page using custom CSS classes.

-The next thing that I\'m going to do is go down to the footer and for this UL here, you\'ll notice that this list when you look at our web page is displayed in the web page using this bulleted list here.
+The next thing that I&apos;m going to do is go down to the footer and for this UL here, you&apos;ll notice that this list when you look at our web page is displayed in the web page using this bulleted list here.

-I\'m not too happy with this bulleted list, I want to remove these bullet points and then simply show them as only the links there.
+I&apos;m not too happy with this bulleted list, I want to remove these bullet points and then simply show them as only the links there.

-To do that, I\'m going to use another list style called as list- unstyled and apply that to that UL tag there.
+To do that, I&apos;m going to use another list style called as list- unstyled and apply that to that UL tag there.

-Going back to our web page, to this UL tag in the footer, I\'m going to apply the class as list-unstyled, and this would remove those bullets in front of these links there.
+Going back to our web page, to this UL tag in the footer, I&apos;m going to apply the class as list-unstyled, and this would remove those bullets in front of these links there.

 Now, let me add a few custom CSS classes to the index.html page.

 To do that, we will now create a folder here and name it as the CSS folder here.
-Inside the CSS folder, I\'m going to create a new file and name the file as styles.css.
+Inside the CSS folder, I&apos;m going to create a new file and name the file as styles.css.

 Now, inside the styles.css file, I can now add some CSS classes in order